mondomom/dnsmasq/README.md

 ***Note that I'm not using DNSMasq for dhcp.
 That's taken care of by my router (for now)***

+I have a lot of Pi's, and a fair few VMs in addition to the usual workstations and laptops.
+  * it was frustrating keeping track of each IP address
+  * there are some things I'd like to do that would benefit from being able to use FQDNs on my network.
+  * I had a spare Raspberry Pi 3B not doing anything.
+It's turned out to be more than powerful enough for dnsmasq.
+  * This project was quick and easy, so I could get on to the stuff I really wanted to play with.

 ### Installation
 install dnsmasq application, and dnsutils so you can see what's going on
 ```